-- This Background Information Document (BID) provides you, as an Interested and Affected Party (I&AP), an overview of the proposed project. - The BID invites you, as an I&AP, to participate in the required Public Participation Process. - The BID provides you, as with an I&AP opportunity to contribute and participate the in formulation of the Scoping and Environmental Impact Assessment (EIA) Reports. - The BID also provides you, as an I&AP an opportunity to provide the project team with your comments,
+- This Background Information Document (BID) provides you, as an Interested and Affected Party (I&AP), an overview of the proposed project. - The BID invites you, as an I&AP, to participate in the required Public Participation Process. - The BID provides you, as I&AP with an opportunity to contribute and participate in the formulation of the and Scoping Environmental Impact Assessment (EIA) Reports. - The BID also provides you, as an I&AP an opportunity to provide the project team with your comments, concerns and objections to the proposed project.